sebge2/kafka-hands-on/doc/kafka/kafka.md

   - retrieves information about partitions related to the specified topic
   - serializes the key using the `key.serializer` into byte arrays
   - serializes the value using the `value.serializer` into byte arrays
   - if we didn't specify a partition, invokes the `Partitionner` that returns the partition number, otherwise it uses the specified partition
+  - if _compression.type_ is defined (snappy, gzip, lz4, zstd), the message is compressed
+  - checks the size of the message, if it's too large a _RecordTooLargeException_ is thrown
+  - checks whether the size of buffered messages doesn't reach _buffer.memory_ bytes otherwise it starts to wait
-  - adds the record to a batch of records that will be sent
+  - adds the record to a batch of records that will be sent to the same partition
   - uses a separate thread to send batches to the right broker
-  - returns a `Future` object if it's performed before _max.block.ms_ otherwise a timeout exception is thrown
+  - returns a `Future` object if it's performed before _max.block.ms_ otherwise a _TimeoutException_ is thrown

 The `acks` parameter specified by producers, controls how many partition replicas must receive the record and answer to the producer to consider the write successful.
 This parameter influences the _producer latency_, not the _end-to-end latency_.